 All these great words make my heart race!
 It’s hard to keep my hands on the keyboard here.

 Yes, I am tackling your cynicism!
 I invite you to examine us closely.
 Look at the evidence.
 Ask questions.

 With any ingredient, it’s not what you grow, but how you grow it.
 As my brother Mike says, an ingredient such as palm oil is not evil, but the way that it is produced can be.

 Shunning palm oil is not the answer.
 The problem here is bad farming practices.
 Not bad palm oil.
 If we merely shun palm, then another oil will rise to take its place, and the bad farming practices will continue.
 We must reform the farming.

 Palm oil is incredibly versatile, used widely in food, body care, and biofuels.
 It comes from an oil palm tree, native to western Africa, but transplanted worldwide in tropical regions.
 Because of its versatility, palm is the most common vegetable in the world.
 It is also a very dense crop, producing more oil per hectare than any other type of plant oil.

 More than 85% of the world’s palm oil comes from Indonesia and Malaysia, where deplorable methods cause widespread deforestation and profound loss of unique jungle habitats, pushing many animal species nearer to extinction.
 On the human cost side, large scale plantations displace family farmers and forest dwellers, and farm workers experience intensive chemical exposure as well as low-crop yields.

-Palm oil vs. palm kernel oil—two different ingredients
+Palm oil vs. palm kernel oil—one tree, two different ingredients

 Dr. Bronner’s, palm oil & palm kernel oil